Free Sample Behavioral Interview Questions for Jobseekers

-One of the keys to success in interviewing is practice, so we encourage you to take the time to work out answers to these questions using one of the suggested methods, such as the STAR approach.
-Be sure not to memorize answers; the key to interviewing success is simply being prepared for the questions and having a mental outline to follow in responding to each question.
+One of the keys to success in interviewing is practice, so take the time to work out answers to these behavioral interview questions using one of the suggested methods, such as the STAR approach.
+Be sure not to memorize answers; the key to interviewing success is simply being prepared for the questions and having a mental outline to follow for each question.
 For more tips, read our article, Behavioral Interviewing Strategies.

 Looking for some sample excellent answers to behavioral interview questions?
-Then go to our Job Interview Questions Database, where we have traditional, behavioral, and mixed interview questions for both experienced job-seekers and college students and recent grads.
+Go to LiveCareer, where we have traditional, behavioral, and mixed interview questions for both experienced jobseekers and those new to the job hunt.

 - Describe a situation in which you were able to use persuasion to successfully convince someone to see things your way.